 The Port of Fleetwood as shown on the adopted Policies Map is safeguarded for port related development.
-Other employment development within use class B1, B2 and B8 will be permitted where it is demonstrated that the development would benefit from the specific port location and it will not prejudice the long term operation of the Port.
+Other employment development within use class B1 (now part of class E(g)), B2 and B8 will be permitted where it is demonstrated that the development would benefit from the specific port location and it will not prejudice the long term operation of the Port.

-The site must deliver at least 7 hectares of port related / development within use class B1, B2 and B8.
+The site must deliver at least 7 hectares of port related / development within use class B1 (now part of class E(g)), B2 and B8.